 Safety vs. Convenience?

 Our kids’ safety is always our top priority during our travels.
-Over the last four years we have tried many different travel car seats along the way, from renting them along with our rental cars, borrowing them from friends at our destinations, and finally resorting to lugging around our own designated “travel” car seats (which are lighter and more portable than our everyday car seats).
+Over the last five years we have tried many different travel car seats along the way, from renting them along with our rental cars, borrowing them from friends at our destinations, and finally resorting to lugging around our own designated “travel” car seats (which are lighter and more portable than our everyday car seats).

 Although it was definitely the most inconvenient, we realized that bringing our own car seats on each and every trip was the only way we could ensure we knew the history of the car seats, that they had never been in an accident, that they had the 5-point harnesses we were most comfortable with (instead of 3-point like in Europe), etc.